 No need to see a GP

 If policy members find themselves suffering from musculoskeletal pain, we ask them to call us – there’s no need to wait for a GP’s appointment.

 The BacktoBetter team will use proven evidence-based guidelines to assess the employee's situation over the phone, with no need to see a GP.
 They’ll work out what the most appropriate course of action is – that’s everything from advice for all issues that can help relieve the pain, to an appointment with a physiotherapist, or a recommendation to seek immediate help.

-No matter how large or small the problem, we’ll make sure that your client's employees are looked after by a dedicated case manager.
+No matter how large or small the problem, we’ll make sure that employees are looked after by a dedicated case manager.
 This is a very personal treatment plan.
 By intervening promptly, we can help individuals return to work faster and ensure access to the most clinically appropriate treatments before the condition deteriorates.

 Helping your clients make a claim

 In theory, employees should find all the information they need in their policy documents.
 However, you may receive a call from a group administrator with queries about the process.
 If that happens, we can help you guide them through the three simple steps they’ll need to share with employees who want to make a claim.

 - Systems that support administrators’ needs